From fighting for free youth bus passes, to holding developers accountable, our Oakland members are taking action and winning!

 - Fighting for Housing Justice: We’ve led the fight to stop foreclosures and change housing policy in Oakland, including winning the Oakland Housing Assistance Center to make sure everyone has access to the services needed to ensure stable housing.
 We continue to stand with homeowners facing foreclosures and tenants who are fighting increasing rents and unstable housing, and taking action to continue to make sure we can afford to live in our city.

 - Worker Justice: In 2014, in partnership with all the groups in the Lift Up Oakland Coalition, we passed a groundbreaking minimum wage law with paid sick days and other protections for workers.
-Now, we are continuing to stand with low wage workers by fighting to enforce the ordinance and continue to pass similar policies in neighboring cities, like Emeryville which passed an even higher minimum wage in 2015.
+In 2016, we continued to stand with low wage workers by organizing retail workers in Emeryville for fair scheduling - making Emeryville the third city in the nation to pass a Fair Workweek policy!

 - Accountable Development: Our work with the Revive Oakland coalition led to a groundbreaking Community Jobs Agreement at the Oakland Army Base development, and including opening a Jobs Resource Center in the West Oakland library.
 We continue to be involved in enforcing these agreements and to make sure that formerly incarcerated individuals and others with barriers to employment have access to the new jobs created by the project.
 But, we aren’t stopping there.
 We’re involved in the effort to make sure that the Coliseum City Development is accountable to our community in East Oakland.